 Well, it is and it is not!
 You can listen to it even in July, I actually really hope some people will, because the values, this album stands for, are not limited to this small time window in our calendar.

 The fact that it is released just in time for Christmas could justify the label ‘holiday album’ as well.
 And also the selection of the songs could be an indication of that; most songs are based on ancient melodies from the old world, songs which are also known in the context of Christmas.
 But allow me to become a bit more specific.

 Although I opened our musical world for the first time to traditional and „external“ musical elements, some of them with even specific spiritual content, this album is dedicated to the message of love, peace, hope, and compassion, in the very same way as all my previous works are.
 For thousands of years, in all the cultures of the world, this message, wherever it came from, has been the most powerful source of strength and motivation to lay hands on the earth and do our part, in the liberation of the good in ourselves.
 As we all realize these days, this struggle has not lost anything of its profound relevance.

 I always have been very interested in the religions of the world, since this world has been profoundly shaped and molded by the religions.
 Therefore, in order to understand history we need to understand the role of the religions.

 MIDNIGHT CLEAR was certainly a very big challenge for me.
-In fact at first I wasn’t even sure if I was going to really do the album.
-But after spending some time with the music and doing all the research, I became more an more fascinated and it became part of an intense personal process of renewing my own orientation towards religion and spirituality.
+In fact, at first, I wasn’t even sure if I was going to really do the album.
+But after spending some time with the music and doing all the research, I became more and more fascinated and it became part of an intensely personal process of renewing my own orientation towards religion and spirituality.

-One hour on the DVD is a portrait of the 25 years of our project with many precious moments, many which have never been shown before.
-The other elements are rare live concerts, documentaries and music videos.
-I am very happy about the result and I am looking forward to introduce “the magical journeys” to our listeners.
+One hour on the DVD is a portrait of the 25 years of our project with many precious moments, many of which have never been shown before.
+The other elements are rare live concerts, documentaries, and music videos.
+I am very happy about the result and I am looking forward to introducing “the magical journeys” to our listeners.